 How often should I change the fuel filter on my Honda Civic?

-• Driving Conditions: If you frequently drive in stop-and-go traffic, on rough roads, or in areas with a lot of dust and debris, you may need to change your fuel filter more often.
+- Driving Conditions: If you frequently drive in dusty, dirty, or contaminated environments, you may need to change the fuel filter more often to prevent premature clogging.

 Can I replace a fuel filter myself?